For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 Hazards: Challenging, exposed coast paddling, fog, heavy seas

 Camping: Camping near Spring Island, on the Bunsbys (I’ve never been able to get a spot there), Mission Group and the brooks Peninsula

 Other: This area ranks right up there as one on my all-time favourite places to paddle.
 Fortunately the two times I kayaked to the Brooks Peninsula the seas were calm.
 It’s not a place you want to be caught out in!
 Island paddling is delightful and there is a ton of exploring to do.
 Some people get a boat ride out to the Brooks Peninsula from Kyuquot and just use it as a base.
-My brother tells me there’s a paddle up espresso bar in Kyuquot now.
+I understand that there’s a paddle up espresso bar in Kyuquot now.

 Launch: Launch from Fair Harbour if you want an uninteresting one day paddle out to Kyuquot Sound.
 Otherwise get a boat taxi and start in Kyuquot or on Union Island.

-Kayaking in BC – The Broken Group, Pacific Rim National Park
+Broken Group of Islands, Pacific Rim National Park